refractionPOINT/lce_doc/docs/external_logs.md

 * `lc-source` is a free form string used as an identifier of the origin of the artifact.
 When an artifact is ingested from a LC sensor, this value is the Sensor ID (SID) of the sensor.
 * `lc-hint` if present, this indicates to the backend how the file should be interpreted.
 It default to `auto` which results in the backend auto-detecting the formal.
 Currently supported hints include `wel` (Windows Events Log), `prefetch` (Windows prefetch file), `pcap`, `txt`, `pe`, `zeek`, `json`.
 * `lc-payload-id` if present, this is a globally unique identifier for the artifact file.
-It can be used to ingest artifacts in an idempotent way, meaning a second file ingested with this same value will be ignore.
+It can be used to ingest artifacts in an idempotent way, meaning a second file ingested with this same value will be ignored.
 * `lc-path` if present, should be a base-64 encoded string representing the original file path of the artifact on the source system.
 * `lc-part` if present, is used to track multi-part artifact uploads.
 If set, it should be an integer starting at `0` and incrementing for every part with the last part being set to `done`.
 The `lc-payload-id` MUST be set and constant across all parts.